SalmanSuhaimi/Concrete-Crack-Images-for-Classification/README.md

 ### Flow Transfer Learning
 I use a method of transfer learning implemented using a pre-trained MobileNetV2 model for image classification.

-- a dataset containing images of cracked and non-cracked buildings is loaded and split into training and validations
+- A dataset containing images of cracked and non-cracked buildings is loaded and split into training and validations

 - Data augmentation techniques are applied to the training dataset to increase its diversity.
 <p align="center">